-For the past four years I’ve had the privilege to watch Microsoft Teams grow from a small internal incubation project to a massive team with a rapidly growing user base.
-I was among of the first 4 designers to put pen to paper (or mouse to mousepad I guess) and I’ve seen my role grow from UX designer of multiple feature areas to a Design Manager managing a team of 18 across disciplines including UX, Visual, Research, and UX Engineering.
+For the past five years I’ve had the privilege of watching Microsoft Teams grow from a small internal incubation project to a massive team with a rapidly growing user base.
+I was among the first four designers to put pen to paper (or mouse to mousepad I guess) and I’ve seen my role grow from UX designer of multiple feature areas to a Design Manager managing a team of 18 across disciplines including UX, Visual, Research, and UX Engineering.

 Since I started early with the team, I got to work on core messaging designs, core product IA and framework, messaging designs, file management UX, chat behavior, thread modelling, attachments and extesnibility.
 I've been able to get my grubby mits on a lot of this product and it has been a pleasure.

 Founder, Designer and Developer

 I fixed the iPhone Calculator app.
 I first stripped away all the unnecessary buttons that most calculators have, and then added a simple swipe gesture to store numbers for later use.
 It's now available in the app store.
 Check it out at www.sumhold.com

 I've enjoyed getting into game development in my free-time and I've also taken it as an opportunity to teach my kids math and coding since the excitement they get from watching me make this is contagious.

 I led intial UX design for the photo management tool, Mylio.
 It has since evolved signficantly and I unfortunately do not have images of my work there, but my timeline would be incomplete without a mention here.

 Along with a UI refresh to clean up the already beautiful camera UX, I drove the design of our 'lenses' feature: an opportunity for 3rd party developers to create deeply integrated photo-capture experiences.